radiantearth/stac-spec/extensions/processing/README.md

 ### Linking the items

-In items declaring this `processing` extension, it is recommended to add one or more [links](https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md#link-object) with `derived-fom` or `via` relationships to the eventual source items used in the processing.
+In items declaring this `processing` extension, it is recommended to add one or more [links](../../item-spec/item-spec.md#relation-types) with `derived_from` or `via` relationships to the eventual source items used in the processing.
 They could be used to trace back the processing history of the dataset.

 ### Suggested Processing Levels